 Joy: a feeling of great pleasure and happiness.

 Happiness is an emotion that is pursued.
 Happiness typically comes from achievement.
 Happiness is briefly attained when we receive something.
 It is fleeting and comes and goes like all other emotions.
-Happiness is the dopamine hit the brain triggers when we get something we desire.
+Happiness is the dopamine hit that triggers the brain when we get something we desire.

 Here are a couple of examples of each from my vacation I noted above:

 Happiness example: Our hotel had an arcade, water park, and professional climbing walls.
 My kids chased happiness to go to the arcade.
 They were happy on the walk there (anticipation).
-They were then quickly consumed with desire to play the candy claw game.
+They were then quickly consumed with the desire to play the candy claw game.
 Happiness returned when they received candy.
-Once the candy was obtained they were consumed by their next achievable desire.
-They chased happiness bug all around the arcade until their money ran out.
-Their excitement and happiness was fleeting at best and not sustainable.
+Once the candy was obtained, they were consumed by their next achievable desire.
+They chased the happiness bug all around the arcade until their money ran out.
+Their excitement and happiness were fleeting at best and not sustainable.